Dic21/online-magazine/README.md

 <b>Scraping feature by Puppeteer</b>

 It scrapes data from three local online forums instantly on page load.
-To launch, please start the backend-puppeteer server first (GitHub HERE).
+To launch, please start the backend-puppeteer server first (GitHub <a href="https://github.com/Dic21/puppeteer-forum-scraper">HERE</a>).
 The page illustrates three tables of top forum posts on each sources and a wordcloud showing the mentioned terms with high frequency.

 <img src="https://user-images.githubusercontent.com/108064133/209646926-fe7ce86d-0529-470b-bb87-118f6aea78ca.png" width="720px" />